Pakistan: Several die in suicide bombing at security checkpoint | DW | 05.09.2021

 What else do we know about the attack?

-The bomber reportedly targeted Frontier Constabulary guards in the Mian Ghundi neighborhood of Quetta city, according to the AFP news agency.
+The bomber reportedly targeted Frontier Constabulary guards in the Mian Ghundi neighborhood of Quetta, according to the AFP news agency.
 Security forces have often been attacked by Baloch insurgents.

 Shiite Muslims have been frequently targeted in Balochistan by radical Sunni Islamist groups, who consider them a heretical sect.